Eschatologue/CM_wiki/docs/character-creation/ability-scores/strength.md

 ## Uses of Strength

-### Attack Rolls and Damage
+### :d20-attack: **Attack Rolls** and Damage

-You add your Strength modifier to your attack roll and your damage roll when attacking with a melee weapon such as a mace, a battleaxe, or a javelin.
+You add your Strength modifier to your :d20-attack: **Attack Roll** and your damage roll when attacking with a melee weapon such as a mace, a battleaxe, or a javelin.
 You use melee weapons to make melee attacks in hand-to-hand combat, and some of them can be thrown to make a ranged attack.

 ### Carrying Capacity